fogfish/blueprint-serverless-golang/README.md

 curl https://xxxxxxxxxx.execute-api.eu-west-1.amazonaws.com/api
 ```

-The api is protected by AWS IAM, request has to be signed.
+The write path of api is protected by AWS IAM, request has to be signed.
 Either use example client `cmd/petshop-cli` or curl directly

 ```bash